 I'm sure after reading this piece you'd wish to go diving in the Maldives and enjoy the tropical climate.
 Divers will find a vast playground to explore on the island.
 Between the islands, there are other channels.
 The lagoons are connected to the Indian Ocean by these waterways, making scuba diving popular among the locals.
 With all of the amazing aspects highlighted, I'm sure you're encouraged to visit the Maldives and dive into the azure waters while admiring the amazing fish species.
 It's now your time!

 The Maldives is a small country with a smaller population, but it has a vast history, being the top 20 poorest countries of the world in the early 1980s, the Maldives was also attacked by many invaders and budhism also were a religion followed by maldivian in early days.
 To find out about these stories, cultures, traditions, and lifestyle, you need to visit local islands.
 There are a total of 200 inhabited islands in 22 atolls.

-Fishing is a fun activity especially to do with family or friends.
+Maldives reef Fishing is a fun activity especially to do with family or friends.
 Fishing is the second source of income for the Maldives.
 Tuna is the most famous and common type of fish caught.
 There are two methods of fishing allowed in the Maldives and they are pole and line fishing.
 An estimated 500 tones of fishes are caught by Maldives fishermen daily and they the most exported product of the country.
 To catch Tuna fishes it requires a big boat which can travel far distance as tuna are spotted in the far distance.
-That's why we focus on reef fishes which can be caught from house reefs, if we are lucky, that's why these fishing are always called lucky fishing trips.
+That's why we focus on reef fishes which can be caught from house reefs, if we are lucky, that's why these Maldives fishing trips are always called lucky reef fishing trips.